A-bv/Capstone-react-native/README.md

 - **About Us**: Presents the restaurant with its contact information.
 - **Profile**: Displays the user profile.

-Including:
+It also includes:
-- **Onboarding**: Provides a way to sign up or login, or continue as a guest.
+- **An onboarding process**: Provides a way to sign up or login, or continue as a guest.
-- **Validation**: Notifies the user for any invalid inputs.
+- **Field validation**: Notifies the user for any invalid inputs.

 ## Getting Started